 The same guys who wrote the Agile Manifesto are the ones who collaborated together to invent Scrum in the early 2000s.
 You can now take courses to become Scrum-certified through the Scrum Alliance or Scrum.org, but you certainly don’t have to.
 Almost all of our teams here at monday.com use some interpretation of Scrum to manage their day-to-day work.
 Weird name aside, we think Scrum is an easy, intuitive, and fun way to focus on what you need to get done from one week to the next.

-Get our free agile project management templates
+Get access to all our agile project management templates for free

 10 simple steps to Agile project management with Scrum